ptwestmoreland/Cpp-programs/README.md

 15. Decimal to Binary Converter:

 Converts an input number into a 32 bit binary number with the divide by 2 method.
 This unsigned binary number is represented as a 32 bit array.

+16. Random Vector with No Repeats:

+This program loads a random n digit vector with random values from 0 to 9.
+The loop structure forbids any repeated values from occuring in the vector.

+17. Complex Number Calculator:

+This program defines a class that can add or multiply two complex numbers and display the result.

+18. Tic Tac Toe

+This program allows the user to play tic tac toe with the computer on a 3x3 board.
+The computer does not make the best possible choice of where to place its "Os" but instead this is randomized.
+This leads to the computer being pretty bad at tic tac toe.